Children's Health (cont.)

 - Find a local Pediatrician in your town

 In addition to a child's physical well-being, there are also concerns about a child's behavior and emotional health.
-Major challenges include autism, Asperger's syndrome, learning disorders, and ADHD (attention deficit hyperactive disorder).
+Major challenges include autism spectrum disorders, including Asperger syndrome, learning disorders, and ADHD (attention deficit hyperactive disorder).

 But children may also be plagued by nightmares, sleeping difficulties, and irrational fears.
 Many children have trouble expressing their anger in an appropriate fashion.
 A major area of study is the effect on children of watching violence on television and playing violent video games.